Adivius/Graphite/README.md

 # Graphite

-Java library for drawing.
-Uses 2DGraphics to draw 2d-sprites on a JFrame

-## Description
-Grapite is a simple library to draw 2d graphics on your screen in Java.
+Graphite is a simple library to draw 2d graphics on your screen in Java.
 It uses a JFrame (JPanel) and its graphics to draw shapes and texts to create simple graphics. <br>
 (Inspired by the [__SuM__](https://www.mg-werl.de/sum/) library.)